Four Friends (2010 film): Reception

-Paresh C. Palicha of Rediff.com rated the film 1.5/5 and wrote, "The basic thread of the film is taken from the Hollywood film The Bucket List starring Jack Nicholson and Morgan Freeman.
+Paresh C. Palicha of Rediff.com rated the film 1.5/5 and wrote, "The basic thread of the film is taken from the Hollywood film The Bucket List [...]
 But the comparison ends there.
 Four Friends is melodramatic and far from reality".
+Sify wrote, "The film is a mushy tearjerker and would have been fine some 15 years back, but it is outdated for today’s audiences.
+With a disturbingly predictable style and stereotyped characters, the film makes you cringe after a while".